 Title II - Enhancing Public Access to the Work of Congressional Committees, Legislative Information, and Votes

-The rules of the House of Representatives and the Standing Rules of the Senate are amended by inserting the following:
+IN GENERAL- The rules of the House and the Standing Rules of the Senate are amended by adding at the end the following:

-For purposes of this paragraph, a measure or matter is made available to the general public as of the time it is posted by the Secretary of the Senate or Clerk of the House on their respective Web sites in a format that can be searched by text.
+`(2) For purposes of this paragraph, a report of a committee of conference is made available to the general public as of the time it is posted by the Secretary of the Senate or Clerk of the House on their respective Web sites in a format that can be searched by text.

-`(3) This rule may be waived by a vote of two-thirds of the Members voting, a quorum being present.’.
+This rule may be waived by a vote of two-thirds of the Members voting, a quorum being present.